Mani Peninsula: Sea salt production

+Early modern

 According to Wagstaff (1965), the economy of Mani for the period c.
 1680 can be reconstructed in outline by analysing the travelogues of west European writers, though he points out that apart from one source, (Note: Wagstaff refers to volume 1 of W. M. Leake's three-volume Travels in the Morea (1830), citing observations and statistics in chapters 7, 8 and 9.) their accounts are descriptive, patchy, and do not cover the whole peninsula.

 Wheat, barley, and sorghum were widely cultivated, and maize grown in water-retentive soils.
 In the early 19th century, olive oil was produced in large quantities north of Oitylo; cultivation further south became extensive some decades later.
 Lupins are mentioned as a crop cultivated in rotation with barley and wheat.
 The production of beans and chickpeas was enough, in abundant years, to support exports to Italy.
 Pigs (feeding on lupins) were probably reared more than cattle; sheep and goats are not mentioned in travellers' descriptions, "possibly because they were being grazed away from the main routes".

 Exports included honey and beeswax, quails, olive oil, and two products extracted from the holm-oak: from its acorn-cups, a substance known as valonea, used in tanning; and from its galls, prinokoki (πρινόκοκκοι), a scarlet dye.
 Some cloth was produced from wool or cotton, and one account mentions a small export trade.
 The plantations of mulberry trees observed in the northeast, including near Skoutari, were the basis of a silk industry.